FrinshHD/sumsnap/README.md

 # 📝 sumsnap

-**sumsnap** is a powerful yet simple command-line tool that uses AI to generate concise or detailed summaries of files—including code, text documents, images, and PDFs.
+**sumsnap** is a powerful yet simple command-line tool that uses AI to generate concise or detailed summaries of files including code, text documents, images, and PDFs.

 > **Summarize anything, beautifully.**